What is Lender Placed Property Insurance?

 • You forget to pay the premiums.

-In any of these cases, you can purchase a replacement policy.
-But if you don't, your bank will protect its interests with lender placed property insurance.
+In any of these cases you can purchase a replacement policy from a private insurer; if you do not, the lender will act to protect its interest with a lender placed policy.
+For more on similar coverage arrangements, see Forced placed hazard insurance.

 How do you get Lender Placed Property Insurance?

-Your mortgage holder will notify you before they put a lender placed property insurance policy in place.
-They only put this policy in place after you've received several past-due or cancellation notices from your insurance company and they're sure your homeowners' insurance policy has been cancelled.
+Your mortgage holder will notify you before they put a lender placed policy in place.
+Lenders generally wait until you have received several past-due or cancellation notices from your insurance company and they confirm that your homeowners' policy has been cancelled.

 How Much Does Lender Placed Property Insurance Cost?